secondlevel/Social-distance-detector/README.md

 ### Run System Method

+step1.
+Prepare the directory that contain a sequence of image (ex: "image" directory).

-step1. clean the unnecessary directory or file in the directory.
+step2. clean up all the unnecessary file or directory.

 ```bash=
 make clean
 ```

-step2. build the system.
+step3. build the system.

 ```bash=
 make
 ```

-step3. test the system.
+step4. test the system.

 ```bash=
 make test
 ```

 ### Testing Content

+In the project, It's using the opencv function to test my project result.
+Testing content are as following.

 ## Schedule